nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Step 1: The user is currently in `admin` level.

-* Step 2: The user executes `remove 1` command to delete the first module in the list of modules — which in this case is `CS2113T`.
+* Step 2: The user enters `remove 1` command to delete the first module in the list of modules — which in this case is `CS2113T`.
 The `remove` command creates `RemoveModuleCommand` which will then be executed.

 * Step 3: `RemoveModuleCommand#execute` gets the `module` based on the index provided and passes it to `Storage#deleteDirectory` to delete the module folder as well as the chapters and flashcards under it.